microsoft/PowerToys/README.md

 ## Installing and running Microsoft PowerToys

 #### Requirements

 - Windows 10 1803 (build 17134) or later.
 - Have [.NET Core 3.1 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.4-windows-x64-installer).
 The installer should handle this but we want to directly make people aware.

-#### 0.18 users for updating via notifications

-- We adjusted how upgrading works in 0.20.
-In 0.19 we accounted for this upcoming change but if you are going from 0.18 to 0.21, please directly use the installer file.

 ### Via GitHub with EXE [Recommended]

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.23.2-x64.exe` to download the PowerToys installer.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.25.0-x64.exe` to download the PowerToys installer.

 This is our preferred method.